ome/ome-contributing/OMEROfigure.rst

    - |C| that after login, you are redirected to the saved figure.

 #.
 Make another change to 'Figure1' and Save.
-Goto File > New.
+Go to File > New.
 Add an Image (copy image URL from webclient and paste into the Add Images dialog) and Save 'Figure2'.

    - |C| that no popup messages asked you to save.
    - |C| that File > Open > Figure1 shows your latest changes to Figure1 (no 'save' popups)